Steel Guitar Tuition

 (A must as a guide to how to pick “properly” – and get a good tone!)

-Course consists of 1-hour DVD and CD of rhythm tracks for practicing with
+Course consists of 1-hour DVD and CD of rhythm tracks for practising with

 Up From the Top I, II and III

-What Jeff Newman wrote: (see http://www.jeffran.com - now being run by Fran Newman)
+This is what Jeff Newman wrote: (see http://www.jeffran.com - now being run by Melissa Newman Greer, Jeff's and Fran's granddaughter)

 About five years ago we started the UP FROM THE TOP video series with the A&B pedal version (Up From The Top I).
 It was quite a hit with hundreds of players.
 Since then we have steadily worked on making this course of instruction a true step by step course that would take you through all the right things you need to know in the right order.